21.7% of the U.S. population speaks a language other than English at home.

-Spanish has always been the most widely spoken language next to English, with about 29.1 million speakers.
-And over the last 20 years, the number of Spanish speakers has grown by about 60%.
-But a lot of other languages are represented in the United States as well, including French and Haitian Creoles in the South and Chinese speakers in pockets of communities all over the country.
+Spanish has always been the most widely spoken language after English, with about 37.5 million speakers.
+And over the last 20 years, the number of Spanish speakers has grown by 60%.
+After English, Spanish is the most common language in 43 U.S. States.
+Accounting for over half of non-English speaking households.

-And Vietnamese is spoken widely in a the southeastern corner of Nevada and the northwestern part of Washington.
+Rounding out the top five languages spoken in the U.S., Vietnamese is spoken widely in the southeastern corner of Nevada and the northwestern part of Washington.
+1.2 million households in the United States speak Vietnamese.
 California has the highest percentage of non-English speakers (at 39 percent), followed by New Mexico, Texas, and New York.
 The vast majority of people who spoke another language at home reported that they could speak English very well or quite fluently.

 Participating in the movement